miércoles, 29 de junio de 2011

 Es la huella que en el mundo dejarás.

-What voices cry in your heart?
+What voices cry within your heart?

-in fierce avalanche our fears
+in a fierce avalanche all our fears,

-a lasting peace with your fingers ...
+a lasting peace with your fingers…

-Would you stop time in an instant?
+Would you halt time in a single instant?

-Would you leave our age still
+Would you leave our age forever still,

-In the delicate voice of an infant
+in the delicate voice of an infant

-who silences the tumult in the city?
+that silences the tumult of the city?

-What catches your attention with such an effort?
+What draws your attention with such intent?

 Only you know, my little one.